Latonis/cs400-X-Team-104/rules.md

 ## How we will assign (and reassign) tasks

+We will have open discussions about what tasks people would prefer to take on.
+In the event that no one wants to take a task on, we will assign it to the person with the most experience in that particular area.

 ## How will we will track progress (and follow-up) on completion of tasks